wmww/gitland/README.md

 The goal is to paint the whole map with your team's color by moving.
 Usage of bots is encouraged.

 ## Joining
-1. Open an issue with a team name as the title (cr/cg/cb)
+1. Open an issue with the title "join".
+You will be assigned to the team with the fewest memebers.
 2. Create a public repository named "gitland-client"
 3. Create a file called "act" in your repository